Godfrey Ho: Biography

 The young Ho started his career as the assistant director for Chang Cheh at the Shaw Brothers Studio for a few years and worked alongside John Woo.
 His first film was a low-budget production entitled Paris Killers in 1974.
-It was while working with Shaw Brothers where he met future partner Joseph Lai.
-Together, they started ASSO Asia Film, and its subsidiaries IFD Films & Arts and ADDA Audio Video.
+It was while working with Shaw Brothers where he met Joseph Lai.
+Together, they started IFD Films & Arts and ADDA Audio Video.

-According to the list of films attributed to him at his IMDb profile, Ho has directed at least 115 different releases, most of which contain the word "Ninja" as part of their primary or alternative titles (several titles also contain the word "Kickboxer").
 The exact number of films directed and/or written by Ho is not known, even he is unsure on the subject and most of the films have been re-released under different names.
 A number of Ho's films were also later further re-edited by Joseph Lai into NINJA MYTH, a collection of 32 one-hour "Television Specials" released by IFD.

-During the 1980s, Godfrey Ho became also associated with the production company Filmark International, the official boss of which was Tomas Tang Gak Yan.
-Officially, IFD and Filmark were competing companies, however Ho's actors such as Stuart Smith (aka "Stuart Steen") appeared in several films from both companies.
-In the later interviews, Smith would confirm Ho was indeed the director of the Filmark films such as Ninja: American Warrior and Clash of the Ninjas.
-In 1996, the Garley Building housing Filmark's office and other businesses burned down in the notorious fire disaster and Tomas Tang died in this tragedy along with 40 other people.

 Godfrey Ho's last films to date were Manhattan Chase in 1999 (released in 2000), and the animated film Ali Baba & the Gold Raiders (released in 2002).
 As of 2010, he is now teaching at the Hong Kong Film Academy.